-- i. encourage reciprocal participation in relevant meetings of each organisation; - ii. encourage the collaboration of national scientists in the scientific work undertaken by, or on behalf of, the Commission; - iii. actively and regularly exchange relevant meeting reports, information, project plans, documents, and publications regarding matters of mutual interest, up to the limits allowed by the information-sharing policies agreed by each organisation's members; and - iv. consult on a regular basis to enhance co-operation and minimise duplication.
+- v. encourage reciprocal participation in relevant meetings of each organisation; - vi. encourage the collaboration of national scientists in the scientific work undertaken by, or on behalf of, the Commission; - i. actively and regularly exchange relevant meeting reports, information, project plans, documents, and publications regarding matters of mutual interest, up to the limits allowed by the information-sharing policies agreed by each organization's members; and - vii. consult on a regular basis to enhance co-operation and minimise duplication.